pat-earl/faculty-page/src/teaching/independent/networking-is/csc311_lab.md

 Addtionally, explore if these programs have these features:

-* Allow for creation of addtional traffic, to introduce queuing delays
+* Allow for creation of additional traffic, to introduce queuing delays
 * Changing of the link parameters:
     * Bandwidth
     * Distance between devices